 In 2010 I opened the document again.
 Not long afterwards, I began to write.
 Over the course of two years, I wrote very little, as issues at home dragged me away from the blank Word document more often than not.
 It wasn't until 2012 that I was able to really sit down and hammer out the story, chapter by chapter.
 Moving back to the UK with no job and more time to myself gave me the time and motivation to get it finished.
-And in November 2013, 117,000 words later, it's done.
+And 117,000 words later, it's done.

 I'm in the process of querying agents right now, but in the meantime I'd like to introduce you to the series, bit by bit and through art and world-building, to explain the history and lore of Sekonshee and the creatures that inhabit it.

 And maybe a contest, too.
 A contest sounds good.